 Blue Cross Medicare Options

 You have a choice when it comes to your Medicare health coverage through Blue Cross and Blue Shield of Texas, a Division of Health Care Service Corporation.
-You can choose from our Medicare Advantage Plans, Medicare Supplement Insurance Plans* and Medicare Prescription Drug Plans.
+You can choose from our Medicare Advantage Plans, Medicare Prescription Drug Plans and Medicare Supplement Insurance Plans*.

 Part vs Plan

 When you’re learning about Medicare, you may see a lot about ‘Parts’ and ‘Plans.’
 For instance, you may read about Part A or Plan A. The two are different, but they are easy to separate.
-Here’s what you need to remember:
+Here is information you need to remember:

 Blue Cross Medicare Advantage Plans